Jothi Kumar

 With its wide usage and widespread industry support, Python proficiency makes you extremely desirable in the marketplace. |

-Python is not only a programming language, it's a doorway to the world of data.
+Python is not only a programming language, but it's also a doorway to the world of data.
 From trend analysis and visualisation of results to the development of machine learning models, Python enables professionals to unlock value from data in meaningful and efficient ways.

 Whether you're a beginner to data or looking to enhance your skills, Python is an essential skill to learn to remain valuable in a data-driven world.